MrAirspace/aircraft-flight-schedules/README.md

 ![Picture2](https://github.com/user-attachments/assets/e0dc6439-59f0-417b-a902-62125390e89d)

 This only concerns some GA flights, which is not the main aim of the dataset given its focus on commercial flights.
-If required, a more comprehensive dataset can be provided which features the first and last coordinates of each flight, so that manual assignment of a regional GA airfield becomes possible (upon request - contact me).
+From 2025 onwards, for each flight the origin lat/lon as well as destination lat/lon has been included, so that manual assignment of a regional GA airfield becomes possible.

 ![image](https://github.com/user-attachments/assets/fb43b350-3193-4b35-ace4-6cb571e66c12)